openaudioserver/open-audio-server/API.md

 ## /webman/3rdparty/AudioStation/webUI/audio_search_lyrics.cgi

 This URL is pending implementation in Open Audio Server.
 That means it returns a static, successful response message to all requests.

 ## /webapi/AudioStation/album.cgi

-This URL is paginated, sortable, and filters results with other field(s).
+This URL is paginated, sortable, and filters results with optional field(s).

 ### Retrieves list of albums

-    submit: {
+    POST {
       composer,
       artist,
       genre,